DeepaSekhar/spotify-app/README.md

 ## Deployment

-- used Github to hosted my project to the server.
+- Used Github to hosted my project to the server.
+- Added script for the deploy in package.json to make the deployment easy.
   [Live link](https://deepasekhar.github.io/spotify-app/).

 ## Things learned with this project